ouaibe/dreo-cloudcutter/README.md

 [W][component:157]: Component wifi set Warning flag: scanning for networks
 ```

+This confirms that our adventure is over, we managed to create a valid OTA with ESPHome, and successfully *cloudcut* a Dreo fan! 🏰🌄

+Onto sharing with others...

 # The Howto

 ⚠️🚨 **[Read this](#disclaimer)** then come back here.